There’s no such thing as a free lunch, as the saying goes. Wherever you are on business, there’s always an agenda behind business entertaining.

 The etiquette of Saudi Arabian dining

 Finally, in Arab countries, hospitality is absolutely fundamental to the culture.
 Most business entertaining in the Middle East takes place in hotels and prestigious restaurants.
-Alcohol is not usually served in Muslim cultures and you shouldn’t ask for it unless your host does; nor should you expect to eat pork.
+Alcohol is not served in Muslim cultures and you cannot ask for it unless your host does; nor should you expect to eat pork.
 Women may eat separately, which is not conducive to doing business.
 Eat only with the right hand and do not raise the subject of business; if this is going to happen at all, let it be led by the host once the meal is over.